-‘Lockdown may have gone but virus has not, Centre preparing to make vaccine available to all’: Modi
+Lockdown may have gone but virus has not, India cannot let its guard down, says Narendra Modi

-The PM said that the coronavirus was still a threat and warned that citizens should not let situation worsen during festival season.
+The prime minister said that the coronavirus was still a threat and the fight against it could not slow down till a vaccine is developed.

 Prime Minister Narendra Modi on Tuesday addressed the nation and said that though the lockdown had ended, the threat of the coronavirus was not yet over.
 “We have come a long way in our fight against Covid-19,” he said.
 Modi noted that with the upcoming festival season, people needed to remain vigilant.